Student Financial ServicesScholarships and Financial Aid

 1600 Burrstone Road

 Students may either pay their bill in full or choose one of the following options:

-- Deferred payment option - This option allows you to pay your balance in three installments.
-A $75 deferment fee is charged at the time you enroll in this payment option.
-(Available to online students, and full time, on campus, undergraduate students only.)
+- Deferred payment option - This option allows you to pay your balance in four installments.
+A $75 deferment fee is charged in your down payment at the time you enroll in this payment option.
+(Available to full time, on campus, undergraduate students only.)
 Enroll today via your student account.

 - Loans - Apply for a Parent PLUS, Graduate PLUS, or Alternative Education Loan.

 A PLUS loan is a federal loan that is available to parents of undergraduate students and students pursuing a graduate or professional degree who are attending school.